 I’ve been a Stay-At-Home-Wife since 2006 focusing on my health while dealing with infertility, a miscarriage and cancer.
 Then, in early 2008, my husband was offered a wonderful position at Talecris Biotheraputics leading us to move from Minnesota to Smithfield, NC with our pets.
 Once we settled into our new home in North Carolina, Mike and I pursued domestic adoption and I’ve been a Stay-At-Home-Mom since we brought our son home on September 23, 2009.

-To round out our family dynamics, we also have two Golden Retrievers, Savvy and Cooper, along with a cat named MaCree.
+To round out our family dynamics, we also have two Golden Retrievers, Savvy and Cooper, along with two kitty cats named MaCree and Callie.